Quas1Dev/QuasiDev/categories/_java/classes-objetos-métodos-e-propriedades.md

 ## O Comando this

-Para finalizar, cabe aqui explicar o papel de um outro comando.
-Quando um método de instância é criado, um argumento implícito (escondido) é passado com uma referencia para o objeto no qual o método é invocado.
-Ele é representado pelo no código fonte pela palavra reservada `this`.
-A palavra-frase this é, portanto, uma referência ao objeto instanciado.
+Cabe aqui explicar também o papel de um outro comando, o comando `this`.

+Quando um método de instância é chamado, um argumento implícito (escondido) é passado para ele.
+O argumento em questão é uma carrega uma referência ao objeto do qual o método faz parte.
+Ele é representado no código fonte pela palavra reservada `this`.
+A palavra-chave `this` é, portanto, uma referência ao objeto instanciado.

+Como foi explicado no texto sobre variáveis, em Java é ilegal declarar duas variáveis com mesmo nome no mesmo escopo, que é delimitado pelos símbolos `{` e `}` do método, construtor, declaração de decisão, etc. O que é interessante, é que você pode ter variáveis locais, incluindo parâmetros formais, que possuem o mesmo nome das variáveis de instância

+parameters to methods, which overlap with the names of the class’ instance variables.
+However,

+when a local variable has the same name as an instance variable, the local variable hides the

+instance variable.
+This is why width, height, and depth were not used as the names of the

+parameters to the Box( ) constructor inside the Box class.
+If they had been, then width, for

+example, would have referred to the formal parameter, hiding the instance variable width.
+While

+it is usually easier to simply use different names, there is another way around this situation.

+Because this lets you refer directly to the object, you can use it to resolve any namespace

+collisions that might occur between instance variables and local variables.
+For example, here is

+another version of Box( ), which uses width, height, and depth for parameter names and then

+uses this to access the instance variables by the same name:

 Essa palavra-reservada pode ser muito útil quando um método ou construtor tem um parâmetro com o mesmo nome de uma variável de instância ou de classe.
 Para distinguir entre o parâmetro e a variável de instância, prefixamos o nome da variável com `this.`.